SISheogorath/eggdrop-znc-management/README.md

 finally add the channelflag +znc to your ZNC Management channel or run your Bot as /msg only bot. (like some services bots)

 <b>4.
 Discription and Commands</b>

-the znc.tcl adds an request and administration panel to your ZNC for an eggdrop.
+The znc.tcl adds an request and administration panel to your ZNC for an eggdrop.
 So your Users can request a ZNC Account and after a confirm by the ZNC Admins (marked with +Y) the bot will send an e-mail to the User with Login, password and serverurl.

 Commands:
 (!)help                 - gerneates Help output